iMrDJAi/iMrDJAi-MDE/README.md

 ${Mr.DJA} Markdown Editor - Open source, Simple, Easy to use and fully featured markdown editor built with vanilla Javascript, and powered by good libraries.
 ***
 ## For Testing
 Thats the [Github Pages](https://imrdjai.github.io/iMrDJAi-MDE/?version=) link, it will be used as a demo, and to preview the changes and the new commits while development in real time.

-You will see that the URL is followed with a query (`?version=`), it's just a trick to flush the cache and to force page to show its new changes.
+**Note:** You will see that the URL is followed with a query (`?version=`), it's just a trick to flush the cache and to force page to show its new changes.
 You can put any random string that you didn't use before as its value.
 ## To-Do
 - [ ] Make it responsive.
 - [ ] Add a resize button (to make it easy to resize for mobile users).